icy/icy_picture_modify/doc/zaml.md

 # SYNTAX

-  There are only three types of lines
+  There are only three types of lines in the format.
+They follows a rule: a late one overwrites any similar mean of the previous lines.

   * user name specification   _(meanful)_
   * variable assigment        _(meanful)_
   * all other non-sense lines _(meanless)_

-  A late line will overwrite any similar mean of the previous lines.

 ## User name specification